Early Music Workshop:

 An hour of international folk dancing engages all interested parties.
 Beginners are welcome; dances are taught.

 Performances by participant volunteers and faculty give both players and listeners the opportunity to enjoy works studied during the week.
-Groups of staff perform weekly, usually a string and sometimes a wind WoW on Tuesday, and WoW ensemble with piano on Friday, when individual faculty also perform with participant volunteers.
-Friday concert programs and images are available here.
+Groups of staff perform weekly, usually a string and sometimes a wind WoW on Tuesday, and WoW ensemble with piano on Friday when individual faculty also perform with participant volunteers.

 As participant interest warrants, several unscheduled offerings may be available, such as voice production workshop, voice class for non-singers, Tai-Chi or Yoga or relaxation techniques or instrumental techniques.